liferay/liferay-ckeditor/README.md

 ### Publishing the liferay-ckeditor package to NPM

-1. After successfully building and testing you can publish to NPM.
+1. Update, build and commit the result.

     ```sh
     # Confirm that worktree is clean and up-to-date.